sorgille/Honeynet-Lab/README.md

 # Honeypot-Lab
 <h1>Description</h1>

 Hello everyone.
 In this security project I created a virtual machine on Microsoft Azure.
 I turned off the firewall and made the virtual machine super vulnerable to attacks.
-I then connected Azure Sentinel to the live virtual machine acting as a honeypot.
-From there, I was able to observe the live attacks from all around the world using brute force.
-I used a custom PowerShell script to look up the attacker's geolocation and plot it on the Azure Sentinel map displayed below
+I then connected Microsoft Sentinel to the live virtual machine acting as a honeypot.
+From there, I was able to observe the live attacks from all around the world.
+I used a custom PowerShell script to look up the attacker's geolocation and plot it on the AMicrosoft Sentinel map displayed below

 <h1>Languages and Utilities Used</h1>